 NSSCC COMPETITION: ALL YOU NEED TO KNOW

-The regional competitions for the New Zealand National Secondary School Culinary Challenge (NSSCC) are now open for registration.
-You can find all the information you need 'HERE'.
+The regional competitions for the New Zealand National Secondary School Culinary Challenge (NSSCC) are closed for 2020.
+You can find information about the 2021 competitions 'HERE'.

-We look forward to seeing the finalists from each region at the National Final on 1st September 2020.
+We look forward to seeing the finalists from each region at the National Final in September 2021.

 A huge thank you to all of our wonderful sponsors, without whom the NSSCC wouldn't be possible.